thulieblack/thulieblack/asyncapi-2025-goal.md

 3. **Increase Corpo Involvement** -

-## Community Educational Content and Videos
+## Onboarding Docs and Video Content
 It has become essential to prioritize educational content.
 These videos can serve as onboarding resources for those looking to understand AsyncAPI and its concepts better.
 We currently have some training video scripts in the [training repository](https://github.com/asyncapi/training), so we can build on the work we already have.

 ## Community Working Group Umbrella